SDraw/ml_mods_cvr/ml_bft/README.md

 # Notes
 * Currently supports only SteamVR environment, OpenXR support is planned.
-* Fingers tracking quaity is highly dependant on avatar's hand state in Unity's T-pose, possible solutions are in search.
+* Fingers tracking quality is highly dependant on avatar's hand state in Unity's T-pose, possible solutions are in search.